Heidi Health's move into evidence-based decision support confirms what many have suspected: no incumbent medical software vendor is safe.

 That would mean some of the incumbents would likely make it through this disruption without doing too much.

-But in such a scenario, if they don’t move out into the open field beyond their moats and castle and take on their new enemies head on with their own AI, they will likely one day be a shadow of their former selves, trapped in the castle behind their moat, but with only few lesser workflow functions to perform.
+But in such a scenario each of these currently powerful vendors will be much diminished as businesses in the not too distant future.
+If they don’t move out into the open field – beyond their moats and old tech castles – and take on their new enemies head on with their own AI, they will likely one day be a shadow of their former selves.

 What about acquisitions and alliances in this suddenly threatening environment for the current kings of access to providers and patients.